System Architecture

 State Enforcement Gate

-Each layer enforces structural constraints that prevent silent mutation of rule identity, evaluation logic, or certification state.
+Each layer enforces structural constraints that prevent silent mutation of rule identity, evaluation logic, or authorization state.

 1. Canonicalization Layer